Star Comms Premium

 write:assignments assign, bulk, temporary TTL write:nets create, rename, remove write:operation open / close the op write:acars overlay broadcasts write:presets save + apply op layouts write:rules role-to-net auto assignment

-What orgs build with it
+What Self Hosted orgs build with it

 /comms status